Nuclear Physics at BRIF: Introduction

 The quality of the beam generated by the PF method is relatively poor, and it is difficult for the ISOL method to produce a short-lived beam, so one of the future development directions for the generation of radioactive nuclear beams is the two-step method (ISOL+PF).
 The ISOL+PF method is a combination of the PF method and the ISOL method, neutron-rich unstable nuclei are produced by a light particle beam or by neutron-induced fission and then separated by the ISOL method and then post-accelerated for further PF.
-PF method is used to generate the very neutron-rich nuclear beam further away from the stability line.
-In addition, the PF+ISOL method can also be used in inverse way, starting from the PF method, the required radioactive nuclei are selected by electromagnetic separation and stopped in gas stopper, and then accelerated by the post-acceleration method, which can greatly improve the beam quality.
+The PF method is used to generate the very neutron-rich nuclear beam further away from the stability line.
+In addition, the PF+ISOL method can also be used in inverse way, starting from the PF method, the required radioactive nuclei are selected by electromagnetic separation and stopped in gas stopper, and then accelerated by the post-acceleration method, which can greatly improve the beam quality, e.g., the ReA project at FRIB~\cite{reafrib}.

 In this paper, we introduce the BRIF facility and review the progress of nuclear physics at BRIF.
 This paper is structured as follows.
 Section~\ref{second} introduces the composition of BRIF and the principle of generating unstable beams.
 Section~\ref{third} introduces the experimental instruments on BRIF.
 Section~\ref{fourth} introduces some physical results on BRIF.
-Section~\ref{fifth} introduces future developments in multiple aspects of BRIF, including the cyclotron, the ion source, the new post accelerator and new instruments.
-Section~\ref{sec:sum} summarizes the main points of this paper and give outlook of this facility and unstable nuclear physics.
+Section~\ref{fifth} introduces future developments in multiple aspects of BRIF, including the cyclotron, the ion source, the new post-accelerator and new instruments.
+Section~\ref{sec:sum} summarizes the main points of this paper and gives an outlook of this facility and unstable nuclear physics.